-$ \eta_{l}$ and $ \eta_{u}$ are the lower and upper bounds of the learning rate respectively and t denotes the number of iterations.
-The authors in \cite{wang2019adaptive} primarily put forth a deep theoretical scrutinization of the convergence bound for gradient-descent-based FL, assuming N.i.i.d data distributions along with a random number of local parameters.
-In the following, under-examined convergence bound, the authors adopted a control method that dynamically adjusted the oscillation of global aggregation in real time to diminish the learning loss under a constant resource budget.\\
+$ \eta_{l}$ and $ \eta_{u}$ are the learning rate’s lower and upper bound, respectively, and t denotes the number of iterations.
+The authors in \cite{wang2019adaptive} primarily conducted a deep theoretical examination of the convergence bound for gradient-descent-based FL, assuming N i.i.d. data distributions along with a random number of local parameters.
+In their study, the authors explored an under-examined convergence bound and employed a control method to dynamically adjust the oscillation of global aggregation in real-time, aiming at reducing learning loss under a constant resource budget.